-• Screens of peach-potato aphid (M. persicae) samples, taken from the field and protected crops in 2018, showed that there continues to be no significant resistance (that may compromise control) to a range of compounds.
-These belong to different chemical classes (cyantraniliprole, flonicamid, pymetrozine, spirotetramat and sulfoxaflor).
-Furthermore, there have been no significant shifts in response to diagnostic doses of these insecticides that are currently effective (un-resisted) in GB.
+- Screening of peach-potato aphid (M. persicae) samples taken from the field and protected crops in 2018 showed that there continues to be no significant resistance (that may compromise control) to a range of compounds belonging to different chemical classes (cyantraniliprole, flonicamid, pymetrozine, spirotetramat and sulfoxaflor).
+Furthermore, there have been no significant shifts in response to diagnostic doses of these insecticides that are currently effective (un-resisted) in GB. - Strong pirimicarb resistance and pyrethroid resistance (conferred by MACE and super-kdr target site mechanisms respectively), remain prevalent in the M. persicae samples although there is evidence for some changes in the genetic make-up of the GB population with aphids carrying kdr alone becoming more common. - Microsatelitte analysis of M. persicae populations (an 'in-kind' contribution to the project) shows that the 'O' and 'P' super-clones seem to be on the wain with new genotypes, particularly 'W' (which also carries MACE and super-kdr), becoming prevalent.